Paul Hostetter

-Paul Hostetter is an American conductor, the Ethel Foley Distinguished Chair in Orchestral Activities for the Schwob School of Music at Columbus State University, the Conductor and Artistic Advisor for the Sequitur Ensemble, and the Founder and Artistic Adviser to the Music Mondays chamber series in New York City.
-He has held appointments as the Director of the John J. Cali School of Music at Montclair State University where he also was the Director of Orchestral Studies/Associate Professor, the Music Director of the Colonial Symphony, the Music Director of the High Mountain Symphony, Artistic Director of the Winter Sun Music Festival, Music Director of the New Jersey Youth Symphony, and the Associate Conductor for the Broadway productions of Candide and George and Ira Gershwin's Fascinating Rhythm.
+Paul Hostetter is an American conductor, the Ethel Foley Distinguished Chair in Orchestral Activities for the Schwob School of Music at Columbus State University, the conductor and artistic advisor for the Sequitur Ensemble, and the founder and artistic adviser to the Music Mondays chamber series in New York City.
+He has held appointments as the director of the John J. Cali School of Music at Montclair State University, where he also was the director of orchestral studies and associate professor, the music director of the Colonial Symphony, the music director of the High Mountain Symphony, artistic director of the Winter Sun Music Festival, music director of the New Jersey Youth Symphony, and tqq1he Associate Conductqq2or for the Broadway productions of Candide and George and Ira Gershwin's Fascinating Rhythm.

 Hostetter has appeared as a guest conductor with the New Jersey Symphony Orchestra, the Orlando Philharmonic Orchestra, the American Composers Orchestra, the New York City Opera, Philharmonia Virtuosi, the Delaware Symphony Orchestra, the Opera Theatre of Pittsburgh, Peak Performances, the Genesis Opera Company, the Prism Chamber Orchestra, the New York Virtuosi, the Daylesford Sinfonia (Bermuda), the PAI Festival Orchestra (Kingston, PA), the Family Opera Initiative, the New York Concerti Sinfonietta, and the Stony Brook Summer Music Festival Orchestra, and has assisted with the Metropolitan Opera Chamber Ensemble.
 These performances have been reviewed in the NY Times, New Jersey Star Ledger, Daily Record, Bermuda Gazette, and Pittsburgh Tribune-Review.

 He has premiered works by composers including David Del Tredici, Lewis Spratlan, and Ned Rorem with groups including the Washington Square Contemporary Music Society, Ensemble 21, the San Francisco Contemporary Music Players, Music from China, The Society for New Music, the Glass Farm Ensemble, and Philip Glass's Music at the Anthology series.
 He conducted Elliott Carter's Double Concerto at the Library of Congress as part of Mr. Carter's 100th-year celebration in December 2008, and in September 2009 he led Newband in the premiere of Dean Drummond’s opera Café Bufe with the Harry Partch Instruments.